oliviergimenez/my_website/content/blog/image-classif/index.md

 }
 ```

-Process pix for patients with Covid, and reshape.
-Idem for pix for patients without Covid.
+Now let's process images for patients with Covid, and do some reshaping.
+Idem with images for patients without Covid.

 ```r
 # with covid